Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 - Required user-facing help surfaces must state that the user can also revoke the app's access from their Google Account as an external control.
   - Why: this is part of user control over connected access.

-### Project choice
+### Project scope

+- Explain the chosen OCR access model for real users in the distributed app:
+  - OCR uses the chosen `user-managed + explicit sign-in activation` model
+  - OCR is not enabled by default
+  - OCR availability depends on local setup/activation state

+- Explain ownership and control boundaries for the chosen model:
-- A separate step-by-step tutorial for obtaining Google OAuth credentials.
+  - who provides the Google OAuth credentials/project

-- A separate step-by-step tutorial for importing `credentials.json`.

-- A separate step-by-step walkthrough of first activation/recovery screens.

-- Billing instructions in user-manual form.
+  - who controls the Google-side account/project used for OCR
+  - where local credentials/token state live
+  - what the app owns vs what the user owns
+  - what disconnect removes and what it keeps

-- Screenshots/assets for the setup or activation flow.
+- Explain the setup / onboarding path required by the chosen model:

-- Detailed troubleshooting playbooks beyond the minimum user-control / access-model explanation.

-- Repeating required disclosure/help content across additional manuals, walkthroughs, or instructional pages.
+  - what the user must have before OCR can work
+  - credential onboarding
+  - activation/sign-in path
+  - validation/check flow where applicable

+- Explain the billing / access posture of the chosen model where applicable:
+  - who pays for OCR usage
+  - whether billing is user-side
+  - whether billing/setup is part of the chosen model

+- Explain the availability and failure model in user-facing terms where the issue scope requires it:
+  - OCR unavailable until explicit activation
+  - missing credentials
+  - activation required
+  - auth failure
+  - quota/rate-limit failure
+  - connectivity/setup failure

+- Explain the chosen model consistently with the issue's distributed-delivery scope, not only with the narrow activation modal/runtime disclosure slice.

+- Add any walkthroughs, screenshots, assets, or broader instruction-pass updates that the project chooses to require under Section 8.

-These may still be required by the repo if desired, but in this note they are classified as `Project choice`, not as Google-backed obligations.
+These may still be mandatory for Issue 53 because they are part of the repo's chosen scope, but in this note they are classified as `Project scope`, not as Google-backed obligations.

-## Practical implication for Section 8 item 3
+## Practical implication for Section 8

-The current item-3 wording blends two kinds of requirements:
+Section 8 blends two kinds of requirements:

 - Google-backed content obligations on user-facing surfaces
-- repo-chosen tutorial/help depth or extra documentation surfaces
+- project-scoped documentation requirements for the chosen distributed-delivery model

-That means item 3 should not be judged by a single blurred standard.
+That means Section 8 documentation work should not be judged by a single blurred standard.

 For future closure discussion, the clean method is:

-1. Decide whether item 3 is meant to close only the `Google obligation` subset or both subsets.
+1. Decide which pending Section 8 work is grounded in `Google obligation` and which is grounded in `Project scope`.
 2. Evaluate current docs against each subset separately.
-3. Mark the plan item complete only after the intended subset(s) are satisfied.
+3. Mark the relevant plan item(s) complete only after the intended subset(s) are satisfied.

 ## Current repo status

 As of 2026-03-21:

 - `Google obligation`: satisfied
-- `Project choice`: not satisfied
+- `Project scope`: not satisfied

 ### Basis for `Google obligation: satisfied`